Danyal Rehman

 Previously, I completed my Ph.D. from the Massachusetts Institute of Technology (MIT).
 During that time, I was awarded research fellowships from the Martin Family Society of Fellows for Sustainability and the Abdul Latif Jameel (J-WAFS) World Water and Food Systems Lab.
 Prior to that, I completed my undergraduate degree from the University of Toronto with High Honours.

 My Ph.D. focused on the development of physics-informed deep learning methods and accelerated partial differential equations (PDEs) solvers for physics-based applications.
-Examples include neural differential equation models for molecular/ion transport phenomena (under John Lienhard) and self-supervised learning (SSL) methods with Lie point symmetries for PDEs (under Yann LeCun).
+Examples include neural differential equation models for molecular/ion transport phenomena (advised by John Lienhard) and self-supervised learning (SSL) methods with Lie point symmetries for PDEs (advised by Yann LeCun).
 More recently, my interests have extended to generative modelling for applications to AI for Science.

 Recent Highlights